How To Set Up A Linux Network

 Often times a router will connect to two different types of networks.
 One interface will connect to an ethernet LAN while another connects to a frame relay WAN link.
 If the router receives a packet on the LAN interface that needs to be forwarded onto the frame relay link, it will strip off the ethernet frame and re-encapsulate the packet in a frame relay frame before sending it on its way.

-Computers aren't the only devices that build ARP tables.
-Switches and routers build them too.
-On computers the table entries are temporary (called the "ARP cache"), usually being removed after a couple minutes.
+Switches and routers aren't the only things that build ARP tables.
+Computers build them too, but the table entries are temporary (called the "ARP cache"), usually being removed after a couple minutes.
 On a Windows system, open up a DOS window.
 Linux systems just do the following at the shell prompt.
 Ping another system on your network.
 When the ping is finished (on Linux systems press Ctrl-C to stop the pinging), type in the following command to view the ARP table entry created as a result of the ping:

-Note one very important point.
+Notice one very important point.
 An ARP is a broadcast packet.
 As such, only systems on the same LAN segment will see the broadcast and respond.
-In other words, ARP will only resolve the MAC addresses of destination computers on the same Layer 2 segment (which is comprised of systems interconected by hubs or switches).
+In other words, ARP will only resolve the MAC addresses of destination systems on the same Layer 2 segment (which is comprised of systems interconected by hubs or switches).

 Let's take a look at a somewhat realistic frame.
 You're on your PC at work which is connected to an Ethernet LAN and you send your mom an e-mail.
 Remember, when sending information the encapsulation process starts at the top OSI layer (Application layer) and works it's way down through the transport, network, and link layers.
 (Received frames go up the OSI layers and get de-encapsulated at each layer.)